Final Anti-Greenwashing Guidelines from the Competition Bureau

 Substantiation of Business or Business Activity Claims:

 Under the new anti-greenwashing provision 74.01(1)(b.2), environmental representations made with respect to a business or business activity must adhere to adequate and proper substantiation using internationally recognized methodologies.
-The draft guidelines indicate that internationally recognized methodologies are methodologies recognized in two or more countries, but not necessarily those recognized by the governments of two or more countries.
+The guidelines indicate that internationally recognized methodologies are methodologies recognized in two or more countries, but not necessarily those recognized by the governments of two or more countries.
 The methodology should be suitable, reputable and robust and appropriate in the Canadian context.
 Third party verification should be included if required by the methodology.

 Example

 A Canadian business claims in its marketing materials that it aspires to be net zero by 2050.
-However, it failed to take steps to substantiate its claim in accordance with internationally recognized methodology and did not develop a concrete plan to identify and mitigate its greenhouse gas emissions.
+However, it failed to take steps to substantiate its claim in accordance with internationally recognized methodology and did not develop a concrete plan to identify and reduce its greenhouse gas emissions.
 In this scenario, the Bureau would likely consider this claim to not be based on adequate and proper substantiation in accordance with internationally recognized methodology.

 Prohibition of Misleading General Impressions